Click the View Jobs link to view a list of all jobs across all workflows

 Running (green outline): The workflow trigger has occurred, and workflow actions are in progress but have not yet completed.

-Complete (green dot): All workflow actions have completed.
+Complete (green dot full circle): All workflow actions have completed.

 Failed (red dot): The workflow trigger has occurred, but the workflow failed to execute.